 --output table

-Step 7: Use Azure VM Repair Extension
+Step 7: Use the Azure VM Repair Extension

 # Create repair VM automatically